 The SID Converter option provides the ability to convert Names to SIDs and SIDs to Names, the correct resolution method is automatically selected based on the details provided.
 If no server is selected, the local machine will be used to complete the lookup, and the AD domain the machine is a member of will also be used to complete the lookup.
 If a server is selected, then the lookup request is sent to that server for resolution, this is useful if you are trying to resolve local SID\Names.

-For each entry a new line is added to the table, in this screenshot shows the output for the SID of domain admins, domain admins, administrators, and a group that doesn't exist, which shows the error returned that the item doesn't exist.
+For each entry a new line is added to the table, in this screenshot shows the output for the SID of domain admins, domain admins, administrators and few groups.

 On each line there a number of additional formats for the SID, which can be copied and used within NetTools or other AD tools.